Back to: Home

 When a person or project has no planned times entered then the "Absences 30 days" report is empty.

-To open a project's "Absences 30 days" report:
+To see a project's "Absences 30 days" report:

-3. And finally, once it opens, you'll see a list of every absence of every person in this project, over the last 30 days.
+3. And finally, once it opens, you'll see a list of every absence of every person in the project, over the last 30 days.

 To only see all absences of a single person:

-2. And finally, a panel slides out on the right, showing absences for only that person.
+2. And finally, it slides out on the right, showing absences for only that person.

 To understand all three kinds of absences: